Siobhan-C/VBA-challenge/README.md

 Module 2 Challenge
-Due Jan 8 by 10:59pm Points 100 Submitting a text entry box or a website url Background
+Background
 You are well on your way to becoming a programmer and Excel expert!
 In this homework assignment, you will use VBA scripting to analyze generated stock market data.